Ruben Kluivert

-Ruben Kluivert (born 21 May 2001) is a Dutch professional footballer who plays as a defender for Utrecht.
+Ruben Caine Kluivert (born 21 May 2001) is a Dutch professional footballer who plays as a centre-back for Ligue 1 club Lyon.

 Career

 Born in Amsterdam, Kluivert began playing as a youth for local club Amsterdamsche FC before moving to FC Utrecht, where he made his senior debut with the reserve team in the Eerste Divisie.
 He made his first-team debut on 11 May 2022 in the Eredivisie as an added-time substitute for Willem Janssen in a 2–2 home draw with AZ Alkmaar.

+On 1 September 2023, Kluivert signed a two-year contract with Dordrecht.
+In late June 2024, he joined Primeira Liga side Casa Pia.
+On 25 October, he netted his only goal in a 1–0 win over Nacional.

+On 25 July 2025, Kluivert joined Ligue 1 side Lyon for a fee of €3.78 million and signed a contract until June 2030.
+Later that year, on 2 October, he scored his first goal for the club in a 2–0 win over RB Salzburg in the Europa League.

 Personal life

 Kluivert hails from a footballing family.
-His grandfather Kenneth played for Surinamese team S.V.
-Robinhood and moved to the Netherlands in 1970.
-His father, Patrick, played for European clubs including AFC Ajax and FC Barcelona, and was a long-time Dutch international.
-His older brother Justin is also a professional footballer, whose teams include Ajax, A.S.
-Roma and the Dutch national team.
+His grandfather Kenneth played for Surinamese team Robinhood and moved to the Netherlands in 1970.
+His father, Patrick, played for European clubs including Ajax and Barcelona, and was a long-time Dutch international.
+His older brother Justin is also a professional footballer for AFC Bournemouth and the Netherlands.
+He has two younger brothers, Quincy and Shane, who play for Zeeburgia and Barcelona U18 respectively.